ying-tang/help-documentation/_keystone/oidc-federation.md

 ```

 Next, create the role assignment if it doesn't exist.

 **These commands add the role `cloud_admin` for the group `cloud_admin` for the "demo" project.**

 ```
 $ openstack role add cloud_admin --group company_xyz_admin_group --project demo
 $ openstack role assignment list --name --group company_xyz_admin_group
 ```
-After executing the `openstack role assignment list` command you should see an output similar to this one:
+After executing the `openstack role assignment list` command, you should see an output similar to this one:

 ```
 +-------------+------+---------------------------------+--------------+--------+-----------+